Chapter 1 History and Research Methods

 Cognitive Revolution

 Behaviorism’s emphasis on objectivity and focus on external behavior had pulled psychologists’ attention away from the mind for a prolonged period of time.
 The early work of the humanistic psychologists redirected attention to the individual human as a whole, and as a conscious and self-aware being.
 By the 1950s, new disciplinary perspectives in linguistics, neuroscience, and computer science were emerging, and these areas revived interest in the mind as a focus of scientific inquiry.
 This particular perspective has come to be known as the cognitive revolution (Miller, 2003).
-By 1967, Ulric Neisser published the first textbook entitled Cognitive Psychology, which served as a core text in cognitive psychology courses around the country (Henley & Thorne, 2005).
-Cognitive psychology is the study of mental processes such as attention, memory, perception, language use, problem solving, creativity, and thinking.
-Much of the work derived from cognitive psychology has been integrated into various other modern disciplines of psychological study including social psychology, personality psychology, abnormal psychology, developmental psychology, educational psychology, and economics.

-European psychology had never really been as influenced by behaviorism as had American psychology; and thus, the cognitive revolution helped reestablish lines of communication between European psychologists and their American counterparts.
+European psychology had never really been as influenced by behaviorism as had American psychology (Mandler, 2006); and thus, the cognitive revolution helped reestablish lines of communication between European psychologists and their American counterparts.
 Furthermore, psychologists began to cooperate with scientists in other fields, like anthropology, linguistics, computer science, and neuroscience, among others.
 This interdisciplinary approach often was referred to as the cognitive sciences, and the influence and prominence of this particular perspective resonates in modern-day psychology (Miller, 2003).

-1.2 Research Methods in Psychology
+1.2 Research Methods in Cognitive Psychology

 One of the important steps in scientific inquiry is to test our research questions, otherwise known as hypotheses.
 However, there are many ways to test hypotheses in psychological research.
 Which method you choose will depend on the type of questions you are asking, as well as what resources are available to you.
 All methods have limitations, which is why the best research uses a variety of methods.